-12-Restoration of environment
+11. Restoration of environment

-Where-
+Where -

-- (a) wastes or other matter are, or a vessel, aircraft or platform is, dumped into coastal waters; and - (b) the Minister considers that that dumping is likely to- - (i) cause an obstruction, or constitute a danger, to vessels; or - (ii) result in harm to human or marine life; or - (iii) result in interference with the exercise of the sovereign rights of Australia as a coastal State to explore and exploit the natural resources of the seabed and subsoil lying beneath Australian waters, the Minister may cause to be taken such steps as he thinks proper to repair or remedy any condition, or to mitigate any damage, arising from that dumping.
+- wastes or other matter are or is, or a vessel, aircraft or platform is, dumped into coastal waters; and - the Minister considers that that dumping is likely to (b) - cause an obstruction, or constitute a danger, to vessels; or - result in harm to human or marine life; or (ii) - result in interference with the exercise of the (iii) sovereign rights of Australia as a coastal State to explore and exploit the natural resources of the sea-bed and subsoil lying beneath Australian waters.

+the Minister may cause to be taken such steps as he thinks proper to repair or remedy any condition, or to mitigate any damage, arising from that dumping.

-13-Liability for expenses incurred by the State resulting from dumping a person so convicted is liable to pay to the State an amount equal to the total amount of those expenses and liabilities of the State and that amount may be recovered, as a debt due to the State by the person, by action in a court of competent jurisdiction.
+12. Liability for expenses resulting from dumping incurred by the State a person so convicted is liable to pay to the State an amount equal to the total amount of those expenses and liabilities of the State and that amount may be recovered, as a debt due to the State by the person, by action in a court of competent jurisdiction.

-- (1) Where- - (a) a person has been convicted of an offence under section 6 or 7; and - (b) by reason of the exercise by the Minister of his powers under section 12, the State has incurred expenses or other liabilities in repairing or remedying any condition, or mitigating any damage, arising from the dumping that constituted the offence,
+- (1) Where - a person has been convicted of an offence against section 5 or 6; and

+Version 02-a0-02 As at 21 Nov 2014 page 7 (b) by reason of the exercise by the Minister of his powers under section 11, the State has incurred expenses or other liabilities in repairing or remedying any condition, or mitigating any damage, arising from the dumping that constituted the offence,

-- (2) Where two or more persons have been convicted of offences referred to in subsection (1) in respect of the same act of dumping, the State is not, by virtue of that subsection, entitled to recover from those persons amounts that, in the aggregate, exceed the total amount of the expenses and liabilities incurred by the State, by reason of the exercise by the Minister of his powers under section 12, as a result of that dumping. - (3) Subject to subsection (4), where the owner of a vessel, aircraft or platform- - (a) has been convicted of an offence under section 6 or 7 with respect to dumping from the vessel, aircraft or platform; and - (b) is liable by virtue of subsection (1) to pay an amount to the State in respect of that offence, that amount is a charge upon the vessel, aircraft or platform, as the case may be, and, in the case of a vessel or aircraft, the vessel or aircraft may be detained by an inspector until the amount is paid or security for the payment of the amount is provided to the satisfaction of the Minister.
+- (2) Where 2 or more persons have been convicted of offences referred to in subsection (1) in respect of the same act of dumping, the State is not, by virtue of that subsection, entitled to recover from those persons amounts that, in the aggregate, exceed the total amount of the expenses and liabilities incurred by the State, by reason of the exercise by the Minister of his powers under section 11, as a result of that dumping. - (3) Subject to subsection (4), where the owner of a vessel, aircraft or Western Australian platform - (a) has been convicted of an offence against section 5 or 6 with respect to dumping from the vessel, aircraft or platform; and - (b) is liable by virtue of subsection (1) to pay an amount to the State in respect of that offence, that amount is a first charge in priority to all other claims upon the vessel, aircraft or platform, as the case may be, and, in the case of a vessel or aircraft, the vessel or aircraft may be detained by an inspector until the amount is paid or security for the payment of the amount is provided to the satisfaction of the Minister.